-A customizable infographic resume template can make designing easy.
 Here are 20+ infographic resume templates you can use, along with some design tips to help you make a great impression.
 Click the one you like; you’ll enter our online resume maker tool where you can customize the template to your liking.

 1. Spice up a traditional resume template with subtle visuals